donutteam/bindable/README.md

 		// As an example, log each element that has the "my-example-class" class console.log(element);

-		// Of course, you could do anything you like here like adding event listeners: element.addEventListener("click", (event) =>
+		// Of course, you could also do anything you like here like adding event listeners: element.addEventListener("click", (event) =>
 		{
 			event.preventDefault();